thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

     comment: |-
       First contact with the soil and the vegetables it hosts.

-      March is a transitional season as we move towards preparing summer crops.
+      March is a transitional season as we gradually clear out winter beds and move towards preparing summer crops.
   - src: 10160005.jpg
     date: 2015-03-17
     location: